Note

 Limitations

-- API Management supports MCP server tools, but doesn't support MCP resources or prompts.
+- API Management currently supports MCP server tools, but it doesn't support MCP resources or prompts.

-- MCP server capabilities aren't supported in API Management workspaces.
+- API Management currently doesn't support MCP server capabilities in workspaces.

 Prerequisites

-Make sure that your instance manages an HTTP-compatible API (any API imported as a REST API, including APIs imported from Azure resources) that you'd like to expose as an MCP server.
+Make sure that your instance manages an HTTP-compatible API (any API imported as a REST API, including APIs imported from Azure resources) that you want to expose as an MCP server.
 To import a sample API, see Import and publish your first API.

 Note